ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 You must use communications tools for business purposes in an [acceptable way](acceptable-use.md).

-Be sensible when using communications tools for MoJ business purposes:
+Be sensible when using communications tools for business purposes:

 -   Be extra careful with sensitive and personal information in tools.
 -   Try to avoid using the same tool for business and personal use - you can get confused who you're talking with.